AlphaFold Distillation for Protein Design: Inverse Protein Folding Design

-To further illustrate the effect of recovery and diversity, we show in Fig.~\ref{fig:recdiv} protein sequences and AlphaFold-generated 3D structures of GVP and GVP+SC models, where the latter model achieves higher diversity of the sequence while retaining accurate structure of the original protein.
-Here, the recovery is 40.8 and diversity is 11.2 for GVP, while for GVP+SC it is 42.8 and 22.6, respectively, confirming that GVP+SC achieves higher recovery and diversity.
-The bottom plots show AlphaFold estimated structures (green) and the ground truth (red).
-It can be seen that for GVP+SC, the high sequence diversity still results in very accurate reconstructions (for this example, average TM score is 0.95), while GVP alone shows more inconsistencies, marked with blue arrows, (TM score 0.92).
+Fig.~\ref{fig:recdiv} further demonstrates the effect of recovery and diversity on protein sequences and AlphaFold-generated 3D structures for GVP and GVP+SC models.
+GVP+SC achieves higher diversity while retaining accurate structure.
+Recovery and diversity scores are 40.8 and 11.2 for GVP, and 42.8 and 22.6 for GVP+SC, respectively.
+The bottom plots display AlphaFold estimated structures (green) and ground truth (red).
+Despite its high sequence diversity, GVP+SC shows very accurate reconstructions (average TM score 0.95), while GVP exhibits more inconsistencies (TM score 0.92), marked with blue arrows.